 A change of chairs

-Erica Smith, a forum administrator, also in Melbourne had been contributing to many aspects of the organization, including building the KasShop.
-She stepped up to help further when the McDonalds had to return to full-time paid work in 2012.
+2012: Erica Smith, a forum administrator, also in Melbourne had been contributing to many aspects of the organization, including building the KasShop.
+She stepped up to help further when the McDonalds had to return to full-time paid work

-At the end of 2013, Sandy resigned as chair of KasCare and Erica took on the role.
+2015: Due to work commitments, Erica resigned as chair of KasCare and Angela Perry assumed the role.
 Sandy remains on the board of KasCare as co-founder and ambassador.